-, As the state continues to have growing populations of senior citizens and young people, both of whom are primary customers of health care and social assistance, demand for health care workers in Texas is expected to continue to increase.
+As the state's populations of senior citizens and young people continues to grow, both of whom are primary customers of health care and social assistance, demand for health care workers in Texas is expected to continue to increase.
 Health care industries are faced with training challenges, as more employers require education beyond high school due to market demand and industry expectations.
 Four out of the 10 Health Care Occupations adding the most jobs require less than a bachelor's degree, while two require a bachelor's degree and four require a postgraduate degree.
-The following five occupations have been identified to be part of TWC's Middle Skills Initiative, which brings awareness to occupations that require more education than a high school diploma but less education than a bachelor's degree:
+The critical skills occupations bulleted below highlight occupations that require more education than a high school diploma but less education than a bachelor's degree: